"May 28, 2010 (New Orleans) -- If your child insists his positive drug test results are a mistake, there's a chance he could be telling the truth.

 Less serious side effects may include:

-- mild itching or skin rash, increased sweating.
+- mild itching or skin rash, increased sweating, increased urination; or

 Read the entire detailed patient monograph for Wellbutrin SR (Bupropion Hydrochloride Sustained-Release) »